Borderliner/Meshki/README.md

 The above list is non-exhaustive.
 Meshki works perfectly with almost all older versions of the browsers above, though IE certainly has large degradation prior to IE 9.

 ## Major Known Issues
-- I once saw very bad rendering on a low resolution laptop.
-It's probably nothing I can do about, but report any issues related to bad font rendering.
-I recently changed it to Open Sans, which is very clean and well-tested.
 - On tablets, opening the push slider sometimes messes up the button-couples.
-Will find a workaround in the future release.
+Will find a workaround in the future releases.

 ## Tools Used